 I started doing this exercise 20 years ago, way back at the beginning when my anxiety symptoms first really broke out.
-I needed something to help calm me down and make me feel relaxed and every book I read said that deep breathing exercises combine with muscle relaxation would help.
-So I stumbled across this particular exercise and started doing it every day and it turns out those books were right – it really works.
+I needed something to help calm me down and make me feel relaxed, and every book I read said that deep breathing exercises combined with muscle relaxation would help.
+I was skeptical, however I stumbled across this particular exercise and started doing it every day and it turns out those books were right – it really works.

 If you have an anxiety disorder, your brain is stressed out and tired and thinks you are in danger.
 This exercise is how you lovingly reassure your brain that is not true.
 Its your way of saying “See Brain …..look how relaxed I am.
 No need to worry about me…I am living the good life out here. ” Just as a child can slowly be reassured that there aren’t monsters under the bed….your brain can slowly be reassured that you are not going to be attacked by something every time you let yourself relax.
 It’s a slow process of your brain “resetting” and learning to trust again, and this exercise helps that process along.
 I did it.
 I did it consistently.
 Every.
 Single.
 Night.
 And it worked for me.

 It’s a very basic breathing exercise that consists of a combination of deep breathing, counting, holding my breath and relaxing my muscles.
 Here is how it works:

 I lie down in a quiet environment, making sure I am in a comfortable position.

 I set the timer on my phone for 20 minutes.

 I take 2 nice, regular deep breaths….in and out…in and out.

 In the next breath, I breathe in for a count of 1…hold my breath for a count of 1 and then exhale as long as I possibly can while slowly thinking the word “calm” and imagining that I am melting into the surface below me.

 Then I pause for as long as is comfortably possible.